Click on the images help you identify a black maple.

 Range

-Southeastern and south-central Minnesota; shade tolerant, slow growing.
+Found in southeastern and south-central Minnesota.
+Shade tolerant, slow growing.

 Wood uses

-Similar to that of sugar maple and used for the same purposes, both woods being sold as hard maple; also used for the production of maple syrup and sugar; desirable as a shade or ornamental tree because of its dense foliage and fall coloring of bright yellow, orange, or scarlet.
+Similar to that of sugar maple and used for the same purposes, sold as “hard maple.”
+Desirable as a shade or ornamental tree because of its dense foliage and fall coloring of bright yellow, orange, or scarlet.